aa-blinov/petzy/README.md

 ### Usage

+#### Telegram Bot

 - Use the bot's main menu to select actions:
   - **Asthma Attack**: Log an asthma attack by providing details such as duration and reason.
   - **Defecation**: Log a defecation event by selecting the stool type.
   - **Export Data**: View or export health logs in various formats (CSV, markdown, or message).
 - Follow the bot's prompts to complete each action.
 - Use the "Back to Menu" button to return to the main menu at any time.

+#### Web Interface

+1. Access the web interface at `http://localhost:5001`
+2. Login with credentials:
+   - Username: `admin`
+   - Password: `admin123`
+3. Use the dashboard to:
+   - Record asthma attacks with full details
+   - Record defecation events
+   - View history of all recorded events
+4. The interface is fully responsive and works on mobile devices

 ### Useful Commands